bootdotdev/blog/content/about.md

 ## Let us know what you think

-We’re always refining our ideas.
+We're always refining our ideas.
 If you have any thoughts on this stuff, tell us.
 The easiest ways are to join our [Discord community server](https://discord.gg/EEkFwbv) or to [tweet at us](https://twitter.com/bootdotdev).